wp-plugins/infomous/readme.txt

 ==Feedback==
-Please!
+Please rate our plugin and provide feedback.
+If you do not think it should be rated as 5/5, please include your comments so that we can try to improve the plugin or fix any problems.
+For more information and instructions please use our [contact form](https://get.infomous.com/contact-us/ "contact form").

-If you don't rate my plugin as 5/5 - please write why - and I will add or change options and fix bugs.
-It's very unpleasant to see silient low rates.
-For more information and instructions on this plugin please visit www.dualcube.com.
+The Infomous plugin was developed and is maintained by [DualCube](http://dualcube.com/ "Dualcube").